A delightful revelry of imagination where the lowest of the low are the only thing which can save the land from utter ruin.

 A hinged wooden ramp lolled down from the palisade into the compound’s yard.
 Three powerful barbarians were harnessed to a great vertical axle, which turned a chaos of gears that Jackal had never been able to comprehend.
 Once the hogs were urged to walk, the Hogback split, a second ramp rising up from the first, yawning into the sky until it overtopped the palisade and touched down on the ground beyond, all in a matter of minutes.
 More than enough time for the Grey Bastards to marshal in full arms

 The land the bastards inhabit, the fortresses they’ve built, and the lifestyle they lead are all highly imagined.
-There are monsters here like the Sludgeman that will give you shivers, as well as strange wizards with obvious power and unclear motives.
+There are monsters here, like the Sludgeman, that will Make you shudder, as well as strange wizards with obvious power and unclear motives.
 The giant tusked hogs they ride into battle, the fragile peace with human men and elves, and very strange magic, all mix into a great book that is paced perfectly.
 The plot itself is more complex than it appears at first, and readers will be totally invested in the outcomes of each conflict.
-Every detail has its own term and everything about this book immerses you completely in their world.
-Their motto says a great deal about them.
+Every detail of this world has its own term and everything about this book immerses you completely in their world.
+Their motto says a great deal about them: